karinfdez/karin-portfolio/README.md

 # or
 yarn dev
 ```

-## Dependencies used
+Third, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Dependencies used:

 - Tailwind CSS -- A CSS framework packed with styling classes.

 - Hygraph - GraphQL Headless CMS focused on Content Federation

-Third, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel